-We recognise that children often have individual needs and that these may change over time.
-A variety of approaches will be used in order that children make good progress and learn strategies that will help them throughout their lives.
-Learning may take place in a whole class, in smaller groups or on an individual basis.
+We recognise that children often have individual needs and that these may change from time to time and over time.
+A variety of approaches will be used in order that individuals learn well.
+Learning may take place within a whole class, smaller groups or on an individual basis.
 Learners are challenged at their level and supported through the use of appropriate strategies and resources.
 Vulnerable children and those identified as having specific learning needs are supported in line with national policy and our local agreement.
 We work with outside agencies to ensure that individuals are supported to the best of our ability.